harness/terraform-provider-harness/docs/resources/organization.md

 page_title: "harness_organization Resource - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Resource for creating a Harness organization.
+  [NG] - Resource for creating a Harness organization.
 This resource is part of the Harness nextgen platform.
 ---

 # harness_organization (Resource)

-Resource for creating a Harness organization.
+[NG] - Resource for creating a Harness organization.
 This resource is part of the Harness nextgen platform.

 ## Example Usage